 As with so many future rock stars, you can see the superstar waiting to happen in Stevie Nicks’ high school yearbook photo.
 All it would take is some self-exploration -- in the years following her 1966 graduation, she literally let her hair down, and the legend took shape

 Angelic, ethereal, and retro-glamorous, Stevie Nicks managed to create a fashion sense and aura based on the hippie sensibility, but so much better.
 By rejecting dull and conformist clothing, the hippies had given women and men alike a license to wear just about anything.
 And that's what hippies wore -- just about anything.
 Stevie Nicks brought some taste and judgment back into the picture, assembling outfits that expressed countercultural freedom without looking like she'd just come from a rummage sale.
 Nicks' style never really goes out of fashion (particularly not for her), but it does experience surges in popularity -- any time you see a magazine touting the latest return of "boho chic," you have Stevie Nicks to thank.

 Lindsey Buckingham Made Her Take Her Clothes Off

 Stevie Nicks and Lindsey Buckingham were an item before they joined Fleetwood Mac, releasing one album of their own as Buckingham Nicks.
 Their self-titled LP, released in 1973, is most memorable for its cover photo.
-Buckingham wanted a photo of the two of them sans clothing, and was said to have flown into a rage when Nicks initially refused to pose topless.
+Buckingham wanted a photo of the two of them sans clothing, and was said to have flown into a rage when Nicks initially refused to pose without a top.
 Eventually, he got his way.

 Buckingham slowly lost the upper hand in the relationship as Nicks stole the show.
 He had singlehandedly destroyed their relationship because he was jealous of her success.
 He demeaned Nicks every chance he got and ruined what they once had.
 After it was all said and done, she soared and his career all but fizzled out.